 Which one?
 Let the Skinceuticals CE Ferulic VS Phloretin CF battle begin:

 Higher Concentration Of Vitamin C?

 Skinceuticals CE Ferulic was the first serum to use vitamins C and E and ferulic acid together.
-That’s one of the most powerful combinations used in skincare, and one anyone seriously bent on fighting premature ageing should add to their arsenal.
+That’s one of the most powerful antioxidants combinations used in skincare, and one anyone seriously bent on fighting premature aging should add to their arsenal.